Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation

-Data-efficient learning of manipulation policies from visual observations is an outstanding challenge for real-robot learning.
-While deep reinforcement learning (RL) algorithms have shown success learning policies from visual observations, they still require an impractical number of real-world data samples to learn effective policies.
-However, recent advances in unsupervised representation learning and data augmentation significantly improved the sample efficiency of training RL policies on common simulated benchmarks.
-Building on these advances, we present a Framework for Efficient Robotic Manipulation (FERM) that utilizes data augmentation and unsupervised learning to achieve extremely sample-efficient training of robotic manipulation policies with sparse rewards.
-We show that, given only 10 demonstrations, a single robotic arm can learn sparse-reward manipulation policies from pixels, such as reaching, picking, moving, pulling a large object, flipping a switch, and opening a drawer in just 15-50 minutes of real-world training time.
-We include videos, code, and additional information on the project website -- \url{https://sites.google.com/view/efficient-robotic-manipulation}.
+Recent advances in unsupervised representation learning significantly improved the sample efficiency of training Reinforcement Learning policies in simulated environments.
+However, similar gains have not yet been seen for real-robot reinforcement learning.
+In this work, we focus on enabling data-efficient real-robot learning from pixels.
+We present {\bf Co}ntrastive Pre-training and {\bf D}ata Augmentation for {\bf E}fficient {\bf R}obotic Learning (CoDER), a method that utilizes data augmentation and unsupervised learning to achieve sample-efficient training of real-robot arm policies from sparse rewards.
+While contrastive pre-training, data augmentation, demonstrations, and reinforcement learning are alone insufficient for efficient learning, our main contribution is showing that the combination of these disparate techniques results in a simple yet data-efficient method.
+We show that, given only 10 demonstrations, a single robotic arm can learn sparse-reward manipulation policies from pixels, such as reaching, picking, moving, pulling a large object, flipping a switch, and opening a drawer in just 30 minutes of mean real-world training time.
+We include videos and code on the project website \url{https://sites.google.com/view/efficient-robotic-manipulation/home}.